SyafiqSamsolnizam/DFR-of-Fagopyrum/README.md

 ##  TPM Boxplot Script

-This script generates **boxplots of gene expression (TPM values)** from a transcript quantification table.
+This script generates **boxplots of gene expression (TPM values)** from a transcript quantification table by Kallisto.
 It is useful for visualizing expression patterns across samples and tissues, with options for customization.

 ###  Features